o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

     </RCC>
     ```

-3. Register MyCppShapeExample Gem's resources to Qt Resource System by adding the following code in `Code/Source/EditorModule.cpp`.
+3. Register MyCppShapeExample Gem's resources to Qt Resource System by adding the following code in `Code\Source\EditorModule.cpp`.

     - Define the function `InitShapeExampleResources()` and call `Q_INIT_RESOURCE(...)` to register the Qt resources listed in `MyCppShapeExample.qrc`.